ebs-integrator/ebs-python-internship-test/README.md

    search
 9. Add third-party authentication with GitHub https://django-allauth.readthedocs.io/en/latest/
 10. Add all this to your docker-compose file and test it
+11. Create a github action that will run ruff lint and tests on each pull request

 ## Congratulations!